Arrow of a compass is pointing compliance text on the compass.

 Evaluate all new and existing prerecorded message scripts, such as those you use with smart voicemail drop capabilities, to ensure that they follow TCPA guidelines as well as any state-level regulations.

-Call Center Compliance Beyond the TCPA
+Call center compliance beyond the TCPA

 While the TCPA should be a chief concern for sales teams, it’s far from the only aspect of call center compliance that you need to worry about.